acrolinx/acrolinx-proxy-sample/README.md

 `enableSingleSignOn : true`

-to plugin configuration add set server address to point to the proxy
+to plugin configuration.
+Add set server address to point to the proxy:

-`serverAddress: '/proxySample/proxy'`
+`serverAddress: '/proxySample/proxy'`.

 Make sure the webserver running the proxy also delivers the HTML of the integration.